entity9/growcasino-chatbot/README.md

 - !top - top 3 people on leaderboards by net profit
 - !dice - rolls a random number from 1 to 6
 - !flip - randomly chooses heads or tails
+- once bot's balance changes it will announce it in chat